BloomTech-Labs/signlingo-ds/README.md

   - 'expected' of type string
   - 'right-handed' of type number (1 for right hand)

+#too large body error on AWS and/or CORS error from frontend ->
+Typically to fix this error, you're meant to add files in the .ebextensions folder as we have done, but it did not seem to work for us.
+As a result, we had to SSH into the instance directly from the EB CLI and modify the proper file ourselves.
+Keep in mind you have to do this after every deployment as it will reset itself.
+(Try to figure out the .ebextensions issue if you can)
+Steps to resolve:
+- When you originally set up the EB CLI and initialize with eb init, you'll want to create a new keypair and use that to SSH into the instance.
+- eb ssh
+- sudo su (be VERY careful making any changes with this enabled, but I found it necessary to edit the files that needed editing)
+- cd /etc/nginx
+- nano nginx.conf
+- Lines to add:
+  - Directly under `http{` in the next line, indented to match the rest within it. `client_max_body_size 50M`
+  - Under `location / {` in the next line, add `add_header Access-Control-Allow-Origin *;` - This is to resolve CORS issues with requests coming from the front end.
+- Save and exit
+- On the AWS console (which you can access with `eb console`), click Actions and restart the app server.
+After this the changes should be active.

 ### Contact us on slack and we would be happy to get you upto speed sooner.
 Cooper Vos (coopervos1@gmail.com), Wesley Mountford (goe_horus@hotmail.com), & Ryan Mecking (rsmecking@gmail.com).